RAHUL-R10/Code-Clause-Chat-App/README.md

 Click the "Join Chat" button to enter the chat room.
 Start sending and receiving messages in real-time with other users in the same room.
 To switch rooms, simply provide a different room name and click "Join Chat" again.
-Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.

 ## Licence
 This project is licensed under the [MIT License](LICENSE).